inab/openVRE/install/README.md

 ### Prepare tool form

 Each tool in VRE requires a new folder in `tools/`.
 Create it for the 'newTool'.
+Make it sure that 'newTool' is your tool id.
 You can take the tool_skeleton as a template

 ```
 cp tools/tool_skeleton/ tools/newTool